 Only the users you specify receive email notifications.
-You can specify which types of events generate email messages to ensure that urgent issues receive immediate attention from the right people.
+You can specify which types of events generate email messages (Error, Informational, Warning).
+You can also specify if you want to be notified instantly when an event occurs to ensure that urgent issues receive immediate attention from the right people.
+Alternatively, you can specify that you want events "coalesced" and receive only one email message for each event type.